karapto/FedBERT/README.md

 To address this challenge and enable clients with limited computing capabilities to participate in pre-training large models, we introduce a novel learning approach called FedBERT.
 FedBERT leverages the principles of federated learning and split learning to pre-train BERT in a federated manner.
 By doing so, FedBERT ensures that raw data information is not shared while achieving excellent performance.

+This repository is a proof of concept for the reference [Yua22].
+However, the experimental setup and model structure are somewhat different.

 ## Installation

 1. Clone the project: